ThePlesner/cds_language_exam/assignment_1/README.md

 - output_csv_path is the path to an output csv.
 It will be created if it does not exist already.

 **NOTE:** This repository already comes with a populated data-folder and output-folder.

+## Result
+The result should be an output folder containing a fresh output.csv file containing the three columns of information for each .txt file in the corpus.